makersmansion/makersmansion/src/biases/false-consensus-effect.md

 ---
 title: False Consensus Effects
-description: We believe more people agree with us than is acutally the case.
+description: We believe more people agree with us than is actually the case.
 tags:
     - social
     - belief